morancj/archiso/README.md

 - Boot option to use 25% of RAM for root partition
 - Boot option to prevent loading the nvidia* modules: should be useful for older nvidia cards unsupported by the latest drivers.
-- NetworkManager, for GUI network config in XFCE
+- NetworkManager applet for GUI network config in XFCE
+- codecs and thumbnailers
-- en_GB locale
+- `en_GB` locale

 ### Comparing with upstream